PBearson/ESP32-With-ESP-PROG-Demo/README.md

 Now return to the Debug Console while the debugging session is active.

-Dump data in external memory:
+Dump data in external memory, which shall include all data of the firmware:
 ```
 dump binary memory rodata.bin 0x3f400000 0x3fbfffff
 ```